fossas/spectrometer/README.md

 fossa test
 ```

-## Hacking
+## Contributing

-Our dev setup and recommendations can be found in [HACKING.md](HACKING.md).
+For development documentation (still WIP, but not empty), see our [Development Docs Homepage](devdocs/index.md).

 ## Reporting Issues

 If you are experiencing an issue related to the results on the FOSSA website/dashboard, please contact [support@fossa.com](mailto:support@fossa.com)

 Issues specific to Spectrometer should be filed through the [Github issues page](https://github.com/fossas/spectrometer/issues/new).

 Please include the following in your bug report: